flutter/engine/testing/ios/IosUnitTests/README.md

 ## Adding Tests

-Add the test file to the source field of the `//flutter/shell/platform/darwin/ios:ios_flutter_test` target.
-Once it is there it will execute with the others.
+When you add a new unit test file, also add a reference to that file in shell/platform/darwin/ios/BUILD.gn, under the `sources` list of the `ios_flutter_test` target.
+Once it's there, it will execute with the other tests.